RobSpectre/Talks-Old/Your Execution Year/README.md

         - If contacting an external resource, your code should fail reasonably quickly and handle that failure gracefully
     - Same goes for your business
-        - New initiatives
+        - Limit scope and resources on new initiatives
+        - Instrument everything with a feedback mechanism of some kind
+        - Dispassionately ditch anything that doesn't drive huge growth - average performance is the enemy
     - Pro tips
         - Continuous Integration
+            - Release small changes as often as possible
+            - Keep the main development branch (aka master or trunk) in a releasable state
             - Easier on the web than on mobile devices
-        - Beware the product rearch / redesign
+        - Beware the product re-arch / redesign
             - How many do you remember went well last year?
             - How many didn't?
             - Some guy who looks a lot like me is going to walk up to you, talk